khaledboussaidi/event-sourcing.-demo/README.md

 # How to use:

-# build docker-compose where to find our data beses and kafka/zookeper servers
+# build docker-compose where to find our data bases and kafka/zookeper servers

 	$ cd composerfiles && docker-compose up -d --build